MechaResearch/MechaPwn/README.md

 ### Explanations of the menu options

 Retail-DEX (Debug) will set a QA Flagged DEX configuration/region and clear all common region flags.
 This allows mechacon to read discs from all regions as well as masterdiscs (the retail option does not).
 This also allows executing all-region kelfs.
-On Deckard[^Deckard], this also forces NTSC video mode and forces PS2 and PS1 titles to run in the NA region.
+On Deckard[^3], this also forces NTSC video mode and forces PS2 and PS1 titles to run in the NA region.

 CEX (Retail) will just set the region flag of your choosing.
 This option also restricts other regions from running.
-Be careful - on FAT[^Fat] units installing CEX->USA on SCPH-50004 will result in that European disks will not boot due to mechacon region beeing NTSC, and North American disks will not boot due to OSD ps2logo checking for PAL.
+Be careful - on FAT[^5] units installing CEX->USA on SCPH-50004 will result in that European disks will not boot due to mechacon region beeing NTSC, and North American disks will not boot due to OSD ps2logo checking for PAL.

-The next screen will allow choosing between predefined region sets on slims (70k[^70k] and Deckard[^Deckard]).
+The next screen will allow choosing between predefined region sets on slims (70k[^7] and Deckard[^3]).
 It will change OSD behavior (for example, language set) and DVD Player region.

 ### How does it work?

-The Dragon[^Dragon]-based MechaCon store configuration flags and patches encrypted in their EEPROM, the patch DES key was eventually bruteforced that allows code execution on those units and for the full keystore to be dumped.
+The Dragon[^2]-based MechaCon store configuration flags and patches encrypted in their EEPROM, the patch DES key was eventually bruteforced that allows code execution on those units and for the full keystore to be dumped.

 Normally, the patch area is write-protected and cannot be written to at runtime except while using PMAP in TEST mode (this requires soldering).
 Furthermore, the configuration area can only be written to when it is empty.

 This is done to prevent an attacker or anyone outside of Sony's factory from overwriting the mechacon configuration.

 However, an exploitable bug was found in the WriteConfig function that allows writing arbitrary data to the patch area.
 This allows writing a mechacon patch that disables the write protection on mechacon configuration bits and thus sets specific regions and flags to mechacon.

+### DSP limitations

+1. DSP does not store disk key (16 bytes) inside its registers.
+This only affects retail units, real DTL units does not have this `bug?/feature?` cause DTL units have another DSP chip revision.
+The mechacon copies disc ID data from masterdisc sector into the DSP registers and later in CDVDMAN on DTL units.
+Retail DSP always read back from disc.
+This will block MasterPatched disks form running directly from OSD.
+2. Burning coils.
+If a disc has bad ECC (error correction) data on the error correction area of each sector, there's a chance it may crash the DSP during a read, given that the coils are driven using PWM (pulse width modulation) there's a 50% chance it may crash while the coil is energized.
+The coil is not designed to receive constant current so it can be damaged.
+It doesn't crash with silver discs, it **may** crash with burnt discs, it only depends if the ECC data is bogus or not.
+While this problem is not caused by MechaPwn, MechaPwn will increase its probability, so you are warned.
+There exists several hardware solutions for that bug: so called, pin17 fix, romeo fix (for FAT[^5]), subzero mod (for 70k[^7]).

+## Advantages

 DEX option allows the following: